bkesterbyld/maroon-potato/src/pages/usecases.md

           response.

-          Above couples this network with[ powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
+          Above couples this network with[powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
 And because Above is no code, shipping new, powerful features out the door is both fast and easy.